Bastardkb/bastardkb.github.io/help/troubleshooting.md

 ### Custom udev rules

-If your keyboard is still not recognized and you are running a **Linux-based distribution**, you need to setup some custom udev rules to allow access to `hidraw` devices.
+If your keyboard is still not recognized and you are running a **Linux-based distribution**, you need to setup some custom udev rules to allow access to `hidraw` devices for regular users:

 First, write this text to `/etc/udev/rules.d/92-via.rules`: